 I am a biologist interested in animal social behavior.
-My research interests are centered on the role of communication in mediating social behavior and I am particularly interested in the interplay of evolution and development in shaping animal communication systems.
+I am particularly interested in the role of communication in mediating social behavior and the interplay of evolution and development in shaping animal communication systems.
+I am also interested in the mechanisms of behaviors, particularly the mechanisms that mediate the effects of social interactions on fitness.
 You can find out more about my research or view my publications by clicking on the links above.
-My CV can be found here: CaglarAkcayCV (pdf) .
-My Google Scholar profile is here.

 Currently, I am a postdoctoral associate at Virginia Tech working with Fran Bonier, Ignacio Moore, Mark Haussmann and Mark Stanback.
 Before that I was at Cornell Lab of Ornithology (postdoc with Janis Dickinson), and University of Washington (PhD with Mike Beecher).